algorithm-helper/algorithm-helper/content/categories/data-structures/lists/queue.md

     }

     /**
-     * Removes item at the ffront of the QueueResizingArray, and returns it, but
+     * Removes item at the ffront of the QueueDynamicArray, and returns it, but
      * if the arr is below a quarter of the arr capacity, halve the arr size *
-     * @return the item at the front of the QueueResizingArray
+     * @return the item at the front of the QueueDynamicArray
-     * @throws NoSuchElementException if this QueueResizingArray is empty */ public T dequeue() {
+     * @throws NoSuchElementException if this QueueDynamicArray is empty */ public T dequeue() {
         if (isEmpty())
             throw new NoSuchElementException("dequeue from empty " +
-                    "QueueResizingArray");
+                    "QueueDynamicArray");

         T item = arr[first];
         arr[first] = null;